andreacasalino/XML-parser/README.md

 Light C++ library for managing xml file.
 It is possible both to read files and alter the structure, exporting the altered xml.
-The entire library consists into ony two C++ scripts: XML_Manager.h and XML_Manager.cpp
+The entire library consists into ony two C++ scripts: XML_Manager.h and XML_Manager.cpp.
+The code is completely cross-platform (only standard libraries are included)

 All the functionalities are contained in:
 -content/XML_Manager/XML_Manager.h